JawedAshraf/Deathray/Deathray readme.txt

              The kernel implemented by Deathray uses 7x7-pixel windows centred upon the pixel being filtered.

-             For a 2-dimensional gaussian kernel sigma should be approximately 1/3 of the radius of the kernel, or less, to retain its gaussian nature.
+             For a 2-dimensional gaussian kernel sigma should be approximately 1/3 of the radius of the kernel, or less, to retain its gaussian nature.